Sidhus234/Hurst-Exponent-Trading-Strategy/README.md

-# WQU-Capstone-Project-2021
+# Hurst Exponent Based Trading Strategy

-The project is part of Masters in WorldQuant University.
-It covers a short term trading strategy using Hurst exponent to segment the data and then built trading models over that
+The Project covers a short term trading strategy using Hurst exponent to segment the data and then built trading models over that

 The strategy was explored for four different assets: